 The main types of MFA solutions

-There are several types of multifactor authentication solutions available, each adding an extra layer of security to your login process.
+Several types of multifactor authentication solutions are available, each adding an extra layer of security to your login process.

 You can mix and match these solutions depending on how much security you need and how much convenience you'd like to allow your users.
 The goal is to ensure that even if someone has your password, they can’t get into your account without passing that second layer of defense.